apache/activemq-website/src/components/classic/documentation/unix.md

 [Features](features) > [Unix](unix)

-This page contains resources that will make you adapt ActiveMQ Classic to your Unix-based operating system.
+This page contains resources that will make you adapt ActiveMQ to your Unix-based operating system.

 *   [Unix Service](unix-service)
 *   [Unix Shell Script](unix-shell-script)